 How Does a Positive Pregnancy Test Work?

 Have you been having pregnancy symptoms?
 First, you may want to confirm you’re pregnant.
-(Though, it’s totally normal and expected to tell family members when you suspect a pregnancy, as well.)
+(Though it’s totally normal and expected to tell family members when you suspect a pregnancy, as well.)

 A positive pregnancy test indicates the presence of a hormone called human chorionic gonadotropin (hCG) in your urine or blood.
 This hormone is produced by the placenta shortly after implantation, which occurs around six to twelve days after fertilization.

 Home pregnancy tests use test strips or sticks that react with hCG in urine, showing a positive result with lines, a plus sign, or words like “pregnant.”
-You have to follow test instructions and wait until after a missed period for accurate results.
+You have to follow the test instructions and wait until after a missed period for accurate results.

 It’s best to confirm a positive result with a healthcare provider for further guidance on prenatal care.